Pupil Premium

 1. |

-2. | From conversations and student surveys, we will identify any students who do not have access to a digital device for remote learning.
+2. | From conversations and student surveys, we will identify any GCSE students who do not have access to a digital device for learning.
 Further to this, we will liaise with students and staff to identify digital skills which are required and any gaps which exist. |

 3. |

 Our safeguarding data shows that disadvantaged students have identified social, emotional and mental health issues, such as anxiety and self-harm.
 This is particularly driven by academic pressures due to the partial school closures from COVID-19.
-The 21-22 data shows that 59% of disadvantaged pupils have had a safeguarding concern recorded and have received additional support compared to 27% of all students. |
+The 21-22 data showed that 59% of pupil premium students have had a safeguarding concern recorded and have received additional support compared to 27% of all students.
+During 22-23 the reporting system changed regarding this data and so subsequent data will be based on level of need (in receipt of support) as opposed to the number of concerns raised.
+The data for 22-23 shows that 63% of pupil premium students are in receipt of additional pastoral support compared to 65% of all students |

 4. |

 Our initial research with parents of GCSE disadvantaged students resulted in a 20% return rate in 21-22.
-This suggests a challenge to communication with families and sharing of information or gaining feedback. |
+This suggests a challenge to communication with parents and carers and sharing of information or gaining feedback.
+During 22-23 we developed parent/carer feedback surveys after Progress Evening which on average had a 36% response rate.
+Whilst this shows progress, further work is needed to develop communication with parents and carers. |

 Intended outcomes